Neo-burlesque: Boylesque

 Neo-burlesque shows that feature male-body roles have been dubbed as boylesque.
 The introduction of boylesque elements can be seen as a key difference between neo-burlesque and earlier, exclusively female-body forms of burlesque, which sometimes incorporated drag-queen roles (i.e. male impersonators of female bodies) but did not directly represent masculinity.
 Boylesque within the neo-burlesque scene can be traced back to the early 1980s with performers like John Sex.

-There are annual boylesque festivals in New York, Seattle, and New Orleans, produced by Jen Gapay and Daniel Nardicio.

-Men in burlesque

-The so-called boylesque can be traced back to the early 1980s and began to become more widespread and accepted in the 1990s due to changes in gender roles and identities.
-The introduction of boylesque elements can be seen as an essential difference between neo-burlesque and the former burlesque with exclusively female bodies, which sometimes contained drag queen roles.
-As a result, transvestites also found a permanent place in the burlesque.
-Boylesque in the neo-burlesque scene can be traced back to the early 1980s with artists like John Sex.
+As a result of the emergence of boylesque, transvestites also found a permanent place in the burlesque.
 While the struggle for emancipation, independence, self-confidence in body shape and demeanor was superficial for burlesque artists, the male part dealt with other issues.
 Burlesque artists from the LGBT scene (lesbian, gay, bisexual, and transgender) fought for equality and against the exclusion of HIV and people with AIDS.
 In the burlesque revues in New York was active for this purpose in the 1990s, including the Broadway Bears bar on Broadway.
 Millions of dollars have been donated to the aid organization Broadway Cares / Equity Fights AIDS (BCEFA).
 By changing gender roles this decade, boylesque artists, like burlesque artists, wanted to be independent.

+There are annual boylesque festivals in New York, Seattle, and New Orleans, produced by Jen Gapay and Daniel Nardicio.